Right to development

 The objective of the Right to Development is to achieve self-determination and sovereignty of peoples regarding their choice of development model, in a spirit of equality and mutual respect.
 The Right to Development also implies that the benefits of development be distributed equitably.
 The DRD postulates that all States, individually and collectively, adopt as a priority, the realization of all human rights (civil, political, economic, social and cultural).
 After tough negotiations over the wording of the text, a number of powerful Northern states tried to scrap it, to soften it and even to misrepresent its content.
 Constantly attacked by these states, the DRD has never been implemented.
 It directly opposes current political policies, in particular those of the International Monetary Fund, the World Bank, the World Trade Organization, the G7 and NATO.
 The policies of these institutions run counter to the aspirations of peoples of the South to autonomy and self-reliant development.

 Nevertheless, thanks to the perseverance of many countries of the Non Aligned Movement (which today includes more than 120 states) and China, a process to develop a draft Convention on the Right to Development has been initiated recently at the United Nations.
 The aim is to make the Right to Development “operational”.
-In May 2023, the intergovernmental working group of the Human Rights Council on the Right to Development will consider the last draft of the Convention and its commentaries.
-CETIM actively participated in the discussions.
-Indeed, for more than two decades, our association has regularly intervened at the UN and follows developments closely in order to ensure that the Right to Development is not forgotten or diverted from its purpose.
-It also watches closely to make sure that its implementation is not systematically obstructed but on the contrary, is properly supported and promoted.
+In October 2023, the UN Human Rights Council on the right to development adopted the latest version of the draft Covenant (the term finally chosen instead of Convention).
+This text should shortly be ratified by the UN General Assembly.
+CETIM made an active contribution to the debates on this issue.

 Special Rapporteur on the right to development